-Write a class called TurtleDrawing that draws the above figure n times, where n is provided by the user.
+Write a class named TurtleDrawing that draws the above figure n times, where n is provided by the user (see below).
 After each figure is drawn the turtle rotates so that at the end it will complete a full cycle.
-In order to receive input from the user you should use the LineInput class (located in the simpleio.jar file).
-For example below is the output of TurtleDrawing when it is called to draw 12 figures.
+You may assume user input is correct.
+In order to receive input from the user use the LineInput class (located in the simpleio.jar file).
+For example, below is the output of TurtleDrawing when called with n == 12.

-And this is how the output would look for 4 figures:
+And this is how the output would look for n==4:

-After finshing drawing, hide the turtle using the method hide().
+Once the program finished drawing, hide the turtle using the method hide().